 pigments, paints & "colors"

-The most important point to understand about the names of watercolor paints is the simple difference between pigments and "colors."
-This distinction is essential to understand if you want to get the right pigments in the watercolor paints you buy.
+The most important point to understand when selecting watercolor paints is the difference between pigments, paints, and "colors" or marketing names.
+This distinction is essential to understand if you want to get the right art materials in the watercolor paints you buy.

 What's in a Name?
 The diagram below shows that the problem comes down to a single question: what exactly is in this paint?